Heart Auscultation Types of Heart Sounds and Murmurs

 - Place the palm of the hand to the left of the sternum.
 Note whether there is a parasternal heave or whether any thrill can be felt.

-Sites for auscultation
+Sites for heart auscultation

 The bell of the stethoscope is better for detecting lower-frequency sounds whilst the diaphragm is better for higher frequencies.
 The bell is usually used to listen to the mitral valve and the diaphragm at all other sites.
-Auscultation is usually performed with the patient sitting up or reclined at about 45°.
+Heart auscultation is usually performed with the patient sitting up or reclined at about 45°.
 Where variations are required, they will be described.

 - At the apex beat, as the left ventricle is closest to the thoracic cage.